XLNT/meirl/README.md

-# boku
+# meirl

-> I
+> it me, irl

-Boku is a self-soverign identity implementation using counterfactual contract identities and Gnosis Safe.
+`meirl` is a self-soverign identity implementation using counterfactual contract identities and Gnosis Safe.

 This means it: